MinaPecheux/rangen-name/README.md

 // Vincent Bows
 ```

+### Using CDN versions

-And you can also use the CDN versions:
+You can also use the CDN versions directly if you don't want to install anything:

 ```html
 <!DOCTYPE html>